lubianat/technotype/manuscript.md

 When that is not the case, current algorithms for reconciling single cell datasets can still be successfully employed.
 But instead of propagating a label, it would propagate a parent class, looking for cells of a similar, sister class.

+## What this work is not

+This is not an attempt to substitute the Cell Ontology (CL) or contradict it in any way.
+CL is an amazing resource, built by a community of wonderful researchers.
+Its relation with CL is  coexistential, and topics discussed here might be or might not be of interest of CL, and that is OK.

+This is not an attempt to create an ontology itself, or a system that allows reasoning.
+It is a set of suggestions that can be taken into consideration for building a coherent ontology.
+The [Cell Type Wikibase](https://celltypes.wiki.opencura.com/) is an  experimental ontology, and far from ready to use.

+This is not an attempt to have a one-size-fits-all definition of cell type.
+It is built as a theoretical solution for one cell-type related task.
+Similar to  species definitions, we need an ecosystem of cell-type and cell state definitions that better suit different areas.

+This is not an attempt to claim anything about the "true" nature of cell types, in the biological sense.
+It is a proposal of pratical guidelines to represent research data.

+This is not an attempt to solve _all_ problems for cell type data annotation.
+It is the introduction of alternatives that need to be further developed and discussed.

 # Additional notes